Coconut-turmeric tilapia is an allergy-friendly meal packed with flavor that can be made with one pan in only 20 minutes.

 Mix the turmeric, pepper, and 1/2 tsp of salt in a small mixing bowl.

-Place the olive oil in a medium nonstick pan over medium heat.
+Place the olive oil in a large nonstick skillet over medium heat.
 Add the tilapia and sprinkle with half of the turmeric mixture.
 Cook for about 3-5 minutes then gently flip the tilapia.
-Sprinkle with the remaining turmeric mixture and cook another 3-5 minutes, until the tilapia is cooked through.
+Sprinkle with the remaining turmeric mixture and cook another 2-3 minutes, until the tilapia is cooked through and the fish flakes easily.

 Remove the fish from the pan and cover to keep warm.
 Add the rice, coconut milk, sugar, and remaining 1/2 tsp salt to the pan and bring to a simmer.